Fleetwood, Pennsylvania: 2000 census

 The median income for a household in the borough was $48,621, and the median income for a family was $60,051.
 Males had a median income of $39,559 versus $26,321 for females.
 The per capita income for the borough was $21,600.
 About 2.5% of families and 2.8% of the population were below the poverty line, including 3.5% of those under age 18 and 8.1% of those age 65 or over.

+Religion

 An Old Order Mennonite community resides near Fleetwood.
 The Old Order Mennonites in the area belong to the Groffdale Conference Mennonite Church and use the horse and buggy as transportation.
 There are several farms in the area belonging to the Old Order Mennonite community and a meetinghouse is located near Fleetwood.
 The Old Order Mennonites first bought land in the area in 1949.

 Education

 The community is served by the Fleetwood Area School District, which operates Fleetwood Area High School, Fleetwood Area Middle School, and two elementary schools: Andrew Maier Elementary School and Willow Creek Elementary School.
 Richmond Elementary School was closed at the end of the 2018–2019 school year.